bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Absolutely-Everything-You-Could-Need-To-Know-About-How-JavaScript-Works-.md

 <em>There are only two things fundamental to JavaScript: objects and functions.</em>medium.com</a><a href="https://medium.com/@_benaston/lesson-1b-javascript-fundamentals-380f601ba851" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://medium.com/dailyjs/back-to-roots-javascript-value-vs-reference-8fb69d587a18" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://medium.com/dailyjs/back-to-roots-javascript-value-vs-reference-8fb69d587a18"><strong>Back to roots: JavaScript Value vs Reference</strong><br />
-<em>Let’s look at the concept of Value vs Reference.
-Every JavaScript developer should know this topic as it’s often the…</em>medium.com</a><a href="https://medium.com/dailyjs/back-to-roots-javascript-value-vs-reference-8fb69d587a18" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+<em>Let's look at the concept of Value vs Reference.
+Every JavaScript developer should know this topic as it's often the…</em>medium.com</a><a href="https://medium.com/dailyjs/back-to-roots-javascript-value-vs-reference-8fb69d587a18" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://hackernoon.com/grasp-by-value-and-by-reference-in-javascript-7ed75efa1293" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://hackernoon.com/grasp-by-value-and-by-reference-in-javascript-7ed75efa1293"><strong>Grasp “By Value” and “By Reference” in JavaScript</strong><br />
-<em>And learn why it’s crucial to know the difference</em>hackernoon.com</a><a href="https://hackernoon.com/grasp-by-value-and-by-reference-in-javascript-7ed75efa1293" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+<em>And learn why it's crucial to know the difference</em>hackernoon.com</a><a href="https://hackernoon.com/grasp-by-value-and-by-reference-in-javascript-7ed75efa1293" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://hackernoon.com/javascript-reference-and-copy-variables-b0103074fdf0" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://hackernoon.com/javascript-reference-and-copy-variables-b0103074fdf0"><strong>JavaScript Reference and Copy Variables | Hacker Noon</strong><br />
 <em>Each programming language has its own peculiarities (and JavaScript has a lot), and today I'm going to talk about…</em>hackernoon.com</a><a href="https://hackernoon.com/javascript-reference-and-copy-variables-b0103074fdf0" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>